Snuu101/Smart-Plant-Pot/README.md

 - **Android app:** To make the Smart Plant Pot available for Android users as well, an Android app needs to be developed.
 Both iOS and Android app should share the same functionality.

 ## Known Issues

+## Licence
+All three parts of the Smart Plant Pot project are licensed under the GNU General Public License v3.0.
+See [LICENCE](/LICENSE) for additional information.